Apple Focaccia with Cheddar and Rosemary

 Slice with a serrated knife.
 Serve warm or at room temperature.

-Store leftover focaccia in an airtight container at room temperature for up to two days.
+Store leftover focaccia in an airtight container at room temperature for up to 2 days.
+Do not freeze.